JacobYuan7/RLIP/README.md

 # RLIP: Relational Language-Image Pre-training for Human-Object Interaction Detection
-Codes will be available upon publication, stay tuned!
+Codes will be available upon publication.
+So stay tuned!